syncfusion-content/windowsforms-docs/WindowsForms/SfForm/Themes.md

 * Office2019Colorful
 * HighContrastBlack

-Theme can be applied to `SfForm` by following the below steps:
+Themes can be applied to `SfForm` by following these steps:

 * `Load theme assembly`
 * `Apply theme`

 ## Load theme assembly

-To set theme for `SfForm` the following assemblies should be added as reference in any application:
+To set theme to `SfForm`, the following assemblies should be added as reference in any application.

 <table>
 <tr>